Skip to main content

 Start with profiling, not opinion.
 Before changing code or recommending hardware, capture one representative input shape, one profiler trace, current resource footprint, and a short benchmark note defining the target improvement.

 Use this order: algorithm, memory, concurrency, deployment target.
 Then choose CPU, GPU, or accelerator only after testing your workload.
-Keep a compact decision note: CPU baseline, candidate hardware result, memory footprint, batch behavior, and Add current threshold after verification.
+Keep a compact decision note with the CPU baseline, candidate hardware result, memory footprint, batch behavior, and any threshold that still needs verification.
 If the bottleneck is serial logic or memory traffic, parallel hardware alone will not solve it.

 Your edge is pipeline reliability, not just output quality.
 Map your flow from ingest to edit to render/inference to export, then identify where work actually stalls: asset waits, reruns, manual cleanup, format mismatches, or compute saturation.